JesperLarsson/BOSSE/README.md

 ## Running BOSSE
 1. Download StarCraft 2
 2. Download the latest ladder map pack from here: https://github.com/Blizzard/s2client-proto#downloads
-3. Extract the maps to your StarCraft 2 install directory under /Maps
+3. Extract the maps to your StarCraft 2 install directory under /Maps (create the folder if it doesn't exist)
 4. Open solution in Visual Studio and click 'Run'

 ## Troubleshooting